learn-co-curriculum/react-hooks-state-arrays/README.md

 }
 ```

-This step is crucial, so let's break it down!
+This step is crucial, so let's break it down:

 ```jsx
 const newFoodArray = [...foods, newFood];
 ```

 Here, we're using the spread operator (`...`) to make a _copy_ of our `foods`
-array, and insert it into a _new_ array.
-We're also adding the newly generated
+array, and insert each element into a _new_ array.
+We're also adding the newly
-food returned by the `getNewSpicyFood` function at the end of the array.
+generated food returned by the `getNewSpicyFood` function at the end of the
+array.

 Remember, whenever we are updating state, it's important that we always pass a
 new object/array to `setState`.
 That's why we're using the spread operator here